jermylucas/wasatchmaids-11ty/src/how-to/posts/how-to-add-or-change-a-card-on-file.md

 ---
-title: "How to: Add or Change a Card on File"
+title: Add or Change a Card on File
 description: New card?
 Follow these steps to easily change your card and be ready for your next cleaning!
 date: 2022-05-26T14:56:45.525Z